 There is much media talk and public interest about environmental issues like climate change, renewables, air quality, plastics and pollution.
-There are school children marches.
+There are school children marches and protests for Climate Emergency round the world.
 Penalties for diesel cars to discourage nitrogen dioxide and particulate emissions are being introduced, and, astonishingly, the Tesla electric car company’s market value at £40 billion has now overtaken Ford’s despite only achieving a fraction of Ford’s sales.
-The UK Government is phasing out petrol engine cars by 2040 in favour of electric.
+The UK Government is phasing out petrol engine cars by 2040 in favour of electric and voted for Zero net emissions by 2050.
 What can we say about the inclusion of these topics in Science GCSE?
 Well, firstly, there are lots of examples, and “environment” is one of the few certain, banker questions in the whole of the GCSE syllabus.
+The first new 9-1 GCSE science papers confirmed a very large number of “environment” questions for a relatively small part of the syllabus – hence very high value revision!
 Secondly, examiners are looking for proof that students understand some of the technical language involved.
 Let’s take a look in more detail.

 2. There are two separate consequences of fuel combustion.
 On the one hand, the generation of the greenhouse gas carbon dioxide as a natural but increasing product of combustion.
 Then on the other hand emissions of bi products such as sulphur dioxide and soot which cause pollution and smog.